dvdmtw98/blog/Post Vault/articles/2021-03-26-overthewire-bandit-level-27-level-28.md

 bandit27@bandit:/tmp/git_level27$
 ```

-Now that we have created our working directory lets clone the repository.
+Now that we have created our working directory let's clone the repository.

 ![Clone Git Repository](images/bandit-27-28/clone-git-repo.png)